apache/druid/docs/content/tutorials/tutorial-batch.md

 A data load is initiated by submitting an *ingestion task* spec to the Druid Overlord.
 For this tutorial, we'll be loading the sample Wikipedia page edits data.

-An ingestion spec can be written by hand or you can use the "Data loader" that it built into the Druid console to help iteratively build one for you by sampling your data.
+An ingestion spec can be written by hand or you can use the "Data loader" that is built into the Druid console to help iteratively build one for you by sampling your data.
-The data loader currently only supports native batch ingestion (streaming support coming soon), so we can use it for this tutorial.
+The data loader currently only supports native batch ingestion (streaming support coming soon).

 We've included a sample of Wikipedia edits from September 12, 2015 to get you started.